dr-lizhiwei/SeamlessFloodMapper/Code/ReadMe.txt

 Authors:
-Shaofen Xu, xv.sfen@gmail.com
-Zhiwei Li, dr.lizhiwei@gmail.com
-The Hong Kong Polytechnic University
+Shaofen Xu, xv.sfen@gmail.com, The Hong Kong Polytechnic University Zhiwei Li, dr.lizhiwei@gmail.com, The Hong Kong Polytechnic University Send an email to Shaofen Xu and copy Dr. Zhiwei Li for any issues with the use of the code and datasets.

 #################################
 Zhiwei Li, Shaofen Xu, Qihao Weng, 2024.
 Beyond Clouds: Beyond clouds: Seamless flood mapping using Harmonized Landsat and Sentinel-2 time series imagery and water occurrence data.
 ISPRS Journal of Photogrammetry and Remote Sensing.
 (In Revision)